Carchemish: Relations with Assyria

 In the mid-13th century BC, after the fall of the Mitanni, Shalmaneser I visited Carchemish together with Prince Tukultī-Ninurta.

 In the 9th century BC, King Sangara (870-848 BC), the last member of the dynasty, paid tribute to Kings Ashurnasirpal II and Shalmaneser III of Assyria.

 Sangara already appeared in the Balawat Bronze Bands of Ashurnasirpal II as a tributary probably at some time before 868 BC.
 According to the archaeologist Shigeo Yamada, Karkamish may have been known during this period as 'Sazabê', “a fortified city of Sangara the Karkamishean”.
 Nevertheless, Sangara failed to leave any inscriptions at the city of Karkamish itself as far as is known.
 Still, in 2015 his name was identified in Hieroglyphic Luwian for the first time in a local inscription.

 Following this period, Karkamish does not appear in Assyrian sources until the mid-8th century BC.
 The only exception was a brief mention by Samši-Adad V (824–811 BC).
 Nevertheless, only 20 km downstream the Euphrates river, at the city of Til-Barsip (modern Tell Ahmar), the Assyrians established an important provincial capital.
 They renamed their new city as 'Kar-Shalmaneser', yet the old name was also used.

 Stele of Kubaba

 In 2015, for the first time, the name of Sangara has been documented in a hieroglyphic Luwian inscription originally erected in Carchemish, itself.
-The six extant pieces of the basalt stele of Kubaba (goddess) from Karkemish, currently housed in three different museums, have finally been all discovered and assembled together.
+The six extant pieces of the basalt stele of the goddess Kubaba from Karkemish, currently housed in three different museums, have finally been all discovered and assembled together.
 This stele was made by king Kamani of Karkemish around 790 BC.
 The top part of this stele was drawn in 1876 by George Smith and transported in 1881 to the British Museum.